kei5uke/kei5uke.github.io/content/posts/nickel/index.md

 # Note

 Relying solely on browser output can be unreliable.
-Utilizing tools like curl or wget in the terminal with various options (GET, POST, PUT) provides a more thorough enumeration.
-Additionally, the unexpected inclusion of steganography highlights the importance of keeping it in mind during assessments.
+Using tools like curl or wget in the terminal with options (GET, POST, PUT) provides detailed information.
+Unexpected inclusion of steganography highlights the importance of keeping it in mind during assessments.